 I am an aboriginal Bradfordian and can trace my family history through eight generations and 200 years to pre-industrial Bradford.
 I am known for my interest in the origins and history of Bradford sport, in particular football and Bradford City AFC.
-I co-founded The City Gent fanzine in 1984 and to date I have authored four books, collaborated on another three and been involved in the production of a further four.
-I am currently working on one more…
+I co-founded The City Gent fanzine in 1984 and to date I have authored four books, collaborated on another three and been involved in the production of a further five.
+I am currently working on a couple more…

 My other sporting interest is cycling and I hold all the adult time trial records of East Bradford CC.
 I retired from racing in 2013 having finished 14th in the British Best All-Rounder and whilst I still ride two wheels it tends to be with the support of a 1200cc engine.
 Bradford was historically a hotbed of cycling enthusiasm and in my book, ROOM AT THE TOP I narrate the story behind the first cycle races in the district in 1869.
 My club, East Bradford CC was established in 1899 and is now the oldest still in existence in the district – the club colours are those of the Bradford arms.

 For my sins I am a longstanding Bradford City supporter with an extensive collection of memorabilia and artefacts featuring both City and Bradford (Park Avenue).
 I am particularly interested in the history of both clubs as well as that of my home, Bratfud.

 In 2014 came the release of my book, A HISTORY OF BCAFC IN OBJECTS.
 This was intended to offer a different perspective to the history of the club and was the first volume in a series seeking to revisit the history of football in Bradford.
 Jason McKeown wrote the second volume, REINVENTING BRADFORD CITY – a history of the thirty years subsequent to the rebuilding of Valley Parade.